Effective and Proportionate Implementation of the DMA

 Previously, Alexandre held visiting positions at New York University Law School, European University Institute in Florence, Barcelona Graduate School of Economics and University of Louvain.
 He also worked for the Belgian Deputy Prime Minister, the Belgian Permanent Representation to the European Union and the European Commission.

-Konrad gained experience in the private as well as the non-profit sector before joining CERRE.
+Before joining CERRE, Konrad gained experience in the private as well as the non-profit sector.
 He was a training coordinator associate for PricewaterhouseCoopers Ltd and interned for the human rights education team at Amnesty International Hungary.
-He pursued internships at IGSD, a Washington-based research organization dedicated to sustainable development, and at WWF, the international non-profit working for wildlife conservation.
+He also pursued internships at IGSD, a Washington-based research organisation dedicated to sustainable development, and at WWF, the international non-profit working for wildlife conservation.

 Amaia Ruiz de Gordoa is part of the Tech, Media and Telecom (TMT) practice at the Centre on Regulation in Europe (CERRE), supporting CERRE members and European policymakers on TMT policy and regulatory issues.